 Got the teaching bug?
 You and your pet can assist in humane education classes at ARF and in local schools.
 Opportunities include attending after-school programs, hosting obedience demonstrations, attending child birthday parties at ARF, visiting Camp ARF during the summer and more!

 Help spread the word about ARFâ€™s life-saving mission and programs.
 Pet Hug Pack members accompany the mobile adoption van to community events and locations to promote ARF, greet the public and possibly recruit new Pet Hug Pack members.
-ARFâ€™s greeter/tabler training is recommended.
+ARFâ€™s Intro to Greeter/Community Outreach Volunteer Training. is recommended.

 Humane Emergency Action Response Team (HEART)